Orthographic Mapping and Dyslexia

 The reader must also be able to correctly register the sequence and order of letters, and retain that letter order in memory, along with the appropriate directionality of the letters and lines of text.

-These are visual processing skills that seem natural to adult readers, but they are not skills that are required in contexts other than reading.
+These visual processing skills seem natural to adult readers, but they are not skills that are required in contexts other than reading.
 Thus, these skills are developed only through the process of learning to read and practice.
 Most children who have these skills will progress quickly from the decoding stage of reading to building a basic sight vocabulary.
-When dyslexic children struggle, it is often because of a problem with integration of these visual skills.
+When dyslexic children struggle, it is often because of a problem with the integration of these visual skills.
 This is not a problem with eyesight, but rather with the way the brain perceives, categorizes, and interprets the symbols on the page.

 Understanding Word Meaning

 Orthographic mapping also requires the brain to connect the letter sequences contained within words to the meaning of each word.
-This is true in all written languages, but especially important in English, because the English writing system is dictated largely by word meaning.
+This is true in all written languages, but especially important in English, because the English spelling system is dictated largely by word meaning.
 For example, the words reign, rain, and rein each sound the same (/rān/), but they have different derivations and meanings — and none follows the more conventional English spelling pattern seen in words such as cane, sane, and pane.

-Of course, many of the small common words of English are also phonetically abstruse, such as are, would, know, any.
+Of course, many of the small common words of English are also phonetically abstruse, such as are, would, know, and any.
 For those words, the meaning hook is even more important.

 to, meaning “in the direction of”